 We don’t need to remind you what could go wrong if you don’t change your engine oil or check your brake fluid, but we will remind you to top off your car’s fluids!
 Keep a close watch on your brake fluid, transmission fluid, engine oil, power steering fluid, and even windshield wiper fluid.

 And did you know?
-Some quick oil change places, like Jiffy Lube and Take 5 Oil Change, provide customers with free top-offs on many vital fluids.
+Some quick oil change places offer customers free top-offs on many vital fluids.
+Run a quick search to find one near you.

 Stay Cool with Roadside Assistance from Direct

-Worried about the heat ruining your road trip?
+Worried about the heat ruining your summer plans?
 Don’t sweat it!
-With these tips, you and your car can be cruisin’ in comfort.
+With these tips, you and your car can be cruising in comfort.
 If you do find yourself in a situation where you’re stranded, though, Direct Auto’s Roadside Assistance plan could be there to help.
 As a member, you have access to 24-hour emergency towing, battery jumpstarts, essential fluid delivery, and more.